Marytem/GamePlayer_CVhw/README.md

 # GamePlayer_CVhw

-a bot for a following version of the diamond game:
+a bot for the following version of the diamond game:
 https://github.com/asweigart/making-games-with-python-and-pygame/tree/master/gemgem

 * works on linux